Shoulder injuries are very common in the sport of climbing.

 Thoracic Extension Stretch

-Please keep in mind the information provided is general in nature and should not be used as a substitute to consult your treating health professional.
+Please keep in mind that the information provided is general in nature and should not be used as a substitute to consulting your treating health professional.

-Alistair Choie is the practice principal of MyFamily Physio in Mona Vale.
+Alistair Choie is the practice principal of MyFamily Physio in Mona Vale, NSW.
 He has been both a physio and climber for over 15 years.
 His areas of interest include musculoskeletal injuries and exercise rehabilitation. www.myfamilyphysio.com.au